sebastianknopf/opentransport-editor/docs/INSTALL.md

 After you created the complete application package using Composer or PHP-Download, you should set your environment specific variables.
 Take a look into `/config/.env.default` file to do this.
-If you want to set some environment variables, you should rename the file `/config/.env.default` to `/config/.env` to take effect in the application.
-See the comments in the file for more instructions.
+You don't need to rename the file, the web installer will to everything required for you.

 When your setup is down, you can upload the whole application by using your FTP client.

-## Web Install Wizard
+## Web Installer
 After you uploaded the whole application on your server open the app in your web browser.
 The installation wizard will start and guide you through the whole installation.

 ### Requirements